Dk726/Weld-defect-dataset/README.md

 # Weld Defect Dataset

 Welcome to the official repository for the Weld Defect Dataset.
 This dataset is designed to advance research in automated visual inspection, quality control, and structural integrity assessment.
+The provided "Weld images 256px.zip" are the real weld images and "Weld masks 256px.zip" are thier corrosponding masks.

 ---